-We’ve seen that hedge funds have an almost unlimited investment options and strategies, but that doesn’t mean that there aren’t some more popular options than others.
-We’ll briefly take a look at seven of the most popular types of hedge funds and the strategies and investments they typically include.
+We’ve seen that hedge funds have almost unlimited investment options and strategies, but that doesn’t mean that there aren’t some more popular options than others.
+We’ll briefly look at seven of the most popular types of hedge funds and the strategies and investments they typically include.

 This is the original hedge fund model and is the strategy Alfred Winslow Jones used for the first hedge fund.
-As the name implies, this strategy attempts to take both the upside (long) and the downside (short) of price movements.
+As the name implies, this strategy attempts to take both upside (long) and downside (short) of price movements.
 This is done by taking long positions in stocks that are believed to be undervalued, earning money when the stock does well.
-At the same time, money is invested in shorting stocks (betting that the price will go down) of stocks that are believed to be overvalued, to earn money when the price of these stocks drop.
+At the same time, money is invested in shorting stocks (betting that the price will go down) of stocks believed to be overvalued to earn money when the price of these stocks drops.

-Compared to other types of hedge funds with far more varied investments, the long/short equity strategy is comparatively straightforward.
+Compared to other hedge funds with far more varied investments, the long/short equity strategy is comparatively straightforward.

 Equity Market Neutral

-An equity market neutral strategy’s performance is measured by the spread between the long exposure of the fund and the short exposure of the fund.
+An equity market-neutral strategy’s performance is measured by the spread between the fund’s long and short exposure.

 Merger arbitrage is also known as risk arbitrage or risk arb.
-This hedge fund strategy involves purchasing and selling the stock of two merging companies at the same time.
-You’ll often see the term “riskless” profits used to describe this strategy, but this does not mean that there is no risk involved in this investment, since all investment involves risk.
+This hedge fund strategy involves purchasing and selling the stock of two merging companies simultaneously.
+You’ll often see the term “riskless” profits used to describe this strategy, but this does not mean that there is no risk involved since all investment involves risk.

-The most significant risk with this specific strategy is if a deal does not go through.
-The benefit to this risk is that the stock of the merging companies typically sells at less than the acquisition price, since there is the risk of the sale not occurring.
-This is why a crucial part of this strategy involves calculating the chance of whether a merger will happen or not, and if it will happen when it closes.
+The most significant risk with this strategy is if a deal does not go through.
+The benefit to this risk is that the stock of the merging companies typically sells at less than the acquisition price since there is the risk of the sale not occurring.
+This is why a crucial part of this strategy involves calculating whether a merger will happen or not and if it will happen when it closes.
 This review is conducted by someone called a merger arbitrageur.

-Unlike the previous strategies we’ve looked at, volatility arbitrage does not typically invest directly in stocks but instead typically invests in options and/or other derivative contracts.
-To understand how this strategy works, it’s important to understand how volatility impacts derivative contracts.
+Unlike the previous strategies we’ve looked at, volatility arbitrage does not typically invest directly in stocks but instead typically invests in options or other derivative contracts.
+To understand how this strategy works, it’s essential to understand how volatility impacts derivative contracts.

-The volatility of the underlying asset of an option is impacted by the volatility of that asset.
+The volatility of that asset impacts the volatility of the underlying asset of an option.
 Sometimes the forecasted volatility and the implied volatility are not the same.
 When this is the case, volatility arbitrage seeks to take advantage of these differences and profit.

-Implementation of this strategy may occur in various ways, each of which has its advantages and disadvantages.
-No matter what the implementation method, though, the volatility arbitrage strategy requires being right about two things - that implied volatility truly is under or overpriced and the timing of the strategy.
-Since both of these must be accurate for a profit to occur, these are also areas of potential risk for this strategy.
+Implementation of this strategy may occur in various ways, each with its advantages and disadvantages.
+No matter the implementation method, though, the volatility arbitrage strategy requires being right about two things – that implied volatility truly is under or overpriced and the timing of the strategy.
+Since both must be accurate for a profit to occur, these are also areas of potential risk for this strategy.

 Convertible Bond Arbitrage

 The underlying asset in the convertible bond arbitrage strategy is, not surprisingly, a convertible bond.
-To understand this strategy, it’s, therefore, necessary to know how convertible bonds work.
+Therefore, to understand this strategy, it’s necessary to know how convertible bonds work.

-A convertible bond is not a typical bond, it is a mixture of a bond and a stock.
+A convertible bond is not a typical bond.
+It is a mixture of a bond and a stock.
 A convertible bond is a form of short-term debt that can be converted into a company’s common shares.
-Convertible bond arbitrage involves taking both long and short positions on a convertible bond and the stock of the company that issued the convertible bond.
-The goal of this strategy is to have the right amount of hedging between long and short positions to profit from market movements.
+Convertible bond arbitrage involves taking both long and short positions on a convertible bond and the company’s stock that issued the convertible bond.
+This strategy aims to have the right amount of hedging between long and short positions to profit from market movements.

 Distressed Hedge Funds

-While not technically a strategy in the same way as previously mentioned types of hedge funds, this is a common type of hedge fund and one you’ll likely hear about if you spend much time around hedge funds.
+While not technically a strategy in the same way as previously mentioned types of hedge funds, this is a common type of hedge fund that you’ll likely hear about if you spend much time around hedge funds.

-The final strategy we’ll look at is called the global macro strategy.
+The final strategy we’ll look at is called global macro.
 The assets this type of fund may invest in varies dramatically and may include many different types.
 This strategy attempts to pick investments based on the macroeconomic principles of various countries.
-This strategy may also include both long and short positions in many types of assets, including currency, commodities, and futures, as well as equity and fixed income.
+This strategy may also include both long and short positions in many types of assets, including currency, commodities, futures, and equity and fixed income.